boots-edu/textbook/source/text/10-webz-advanced/timers.md

 # Next Step

-Next we'll build an image editor in Webz by following the [Advanced Webz tutorial &raquo;](./tutorial.md)
+Next we'll build an image editor in Webz by following the [Advanced Webz tutorial](./tutorial.md)